isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1233.md

 ---
-title: Equip Wholesale Solutions Version 3 - Package (Basic + Sales Order Module) - 2 License Bundle
+title: King Of Time Version 1 - Up to 70 users
 permalink: /productivity-solutions-grant/solutionrepo/solution1233
 ---

 ### Description

-EQuip Wholesale Solutions is a one-stop solution for small to medium wholesale enterprises.
-The solution streamlines business processes such as sales and order management, procurement, inventory management and customer relations management.
-With the advancement of technology, Edgeworks Solutions is able to now use the big data and provide businesses with insights through the use of analytics to optimise resources.
+King of Time is a workforce management software which helps the HR and managers to better perform time attendance, leave and schedule management.

+As it is a cloud system, all stakeholders including employees will be able to access the system from anywhere that they are authorized to.
+Leave application, schedule rostering and approval can now be done even when the personnel is at home or on a business trip.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Edgeworks_Annex_3_CR_wef_5_Oct_2020_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Huubap_20200187_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria